getodk/docs/docs/central-api-project-management.rst

 Project Assignments
 -----------------------------------------------------------------------------------------------------------------------

-*(introduced: version 0.5)*\
+.. raw:: html

-There are multiple Assignments resources.
+  <p><em>(introduced: version 0.5)</em></p><p>There are multiple Assignments resources.
 This one, specific to the Project it is nested within, only governs Role assignments to that Project.
-Assigning an Actor a Role that grants, for example, a verb ``submission.create``\ , allows that Actor to create a submission anywhere within this Project.
-It is also possible to assign rights only to specific forms for actions related only to that form and its submissions: see the `Form Assignments resource </central-api-form-management/#form-assignments>`__ for information about this.

-The `sitewide Assignments resource </central-api-accounts-and-users/#assignments>`__, at the API root, manages Role assignments for all objects across the server.
-Apart from this difference in scope, the introduction to that section contains information useful for understanding the following endpoints.

-There are only one set of Roles, applicable to either scenario.
-There are not a separate set of Roles used only upon Projects or Forms.
+Assigning an Actor a Role that grants, for example, a verb <code>submission.create</code>, allows that Actor to create a submission anywhere within this Project.
+It is also possible to assign rights only to specific forms for actions related only to that form and its submissions: see the <a href="/central-api-form-management/#form-assignments">Form Assignments resource</a> for information about this.</p><p>The <a href="/central-api-accounts-and-users/#assignments">sitewide Assignments resource</a>, at the API root, manages Role assignments for all objects across the server.
+Apart from this difference in scope, the introduction to that section contains information useful for understanding the following endpoints.</p><p>There are only one set of Roles, applicable to either scenario.
+There are not a separate set of Roles used only upon Projects or Forms.</p>

 Listing all Project Assignments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/projects/{projectId}/assignments**

+.. raw:: html
-This will list every assignment upon this Project, in the form of ``actorId``\ /``roleId``\  pairs.

-This endpoint supports retrieving extended metadata; provide a header ``X-Extended-Metadata: true``\  to expand the ``actorId``\  into a full ``actor``\  objects.
-The Role reference remains a numeric ID.
+  <p>This will list every assignment upon this Project, in the form of <code>actorId</code>/<code>roleId</code> pairs.</p><p>This endpoint supports retrieving extended metadata; provide a header <code>X-Extended-Metadata: true</code> to expand the <code>actorId</code> into a full <code>actor</code> objects.
+The Role reference remains a numeric ID.</p>

 .. dropdown:: Request